Migracode-Barcelona/old-syllabus-contents/js-core-2/week-07/homework.md

 # Homework

-1. Finish all exercises in [exercises-js2-week1](https://github.com/Migracode-Barcelona/exercises-js2-week1) in the `class` folder if are not finished
+1. From the [Javascript/Core Module 2 repository](https://github.com/Migracode-Barcelona/exercises-js2) review and finish all exercises in the folder `week-1/InClass`
+2. Complete all of the exercises in the folder `week-1/Homework`
-1. (Delivery) Do exercises 1 to 6 in [exercises-js2-week1](https://github.com/Migracode-Barcelona/exercises-js2-week1) in the `homework` folder.
-Push them to your GitHub account and complete the [Homework Form](https://form.jotformeu.com/93377027809365), use the form to notify your comments and questions about the exercises
+3. [Push](/others/git.html#commit-and-push-your-changes-to-github) the changes to your repository in Github
+4. Complete the [Homework Form](https://form.jotformeu.com/93377027809365), to notify mentors and add comments and questions about the exercises

-# Practice class
+# Practice Day (Saturday)

-1. Solve together the most difficult homework exercises
+1. Check together, solve doubts and fix the Homework exercises
-1. Finish exercises 7 to 9 in [exercises-js2-week1](https://github.com/Migracode-Barcelona/exercises-js2-week1) in the `homework` folder.
+2. [Optional] Complete the exercises in the folder `week-1/Extra`
+3. [Push](/others/git.html#commit-and-push-your-changes-to-github) the changes to your repository in Github